SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Computational Requirements and Software Details

 For the cube reorientation task, the dominant failure modes are cube dropping and lack of motion.
 Cube localization is highly noisy due to frequent occlusion by the fingers, resulting in a significant sim-to-real gap that degrades policy performance.

-\subsection{Computational Requirements and Software Details}
+\section{Computational Requirements and Software Details}

-Training of real-world policies was performed on NVIDIA H200 and A100 GPUs (single GPU job), while policy inference and cube-task distillation were run on an NVIDIA RTX 4090.
+Training of real-world policies was performed on NVIDIA H200 and A100 GPUs (single-GPU jobs), while policy inference and cube-task distillation were run on an NVIDIA RTX 4090.
 Simulation experiments were carried out on NVIDIA TITAN RTX GPUs.
 GPUs were utilized at full capacity to accelerate training and inference; however, all stages can be executed on less powerful hardware by reducing batch sizes or the number of sampled candidate actions during policy evaluation.

 For the scissors task, imitation learning pretraining required approximately 35 hours, followed by 21 hours of offline reinforcement learning.
 For the cube task, simulation-to-real distillation required approximately 4 days on a consumer-grade GPU, while the subsequent real-world offline RL stage completed in about 2 hours.